DNDonchev20/LogicGame2022/README.md

 ## 📋 Description:

-*This repo is all about our Logic game Project.
-Our task was to create a game in C++ called "Boole0".*
+*This repository is all about our Logic game Project.
+Our task was to recreate a game in C++ called "Boole0".*

 ## ⚙ Installation